 The good news is that this type of garage door problem isn’t serious and in some cases, you may be able to resolve it yourself.

 There is also a second component to the auto-reverse system—this one relates to touch.
-If you don’t pull the car all the way into the garage and when the door begins to close, it taps the back end of your bumper, the door will reverse and reopen.
+If you don’t pull the car into the garage and when the door begins to close, it taps the back end of your bumper, the door will reverse and reopen.

 If the problem seems to relate to the beam sensors, take a soft cloth and dust them off.
 This may do the trick.